elliotkuok/hot-pot-hottie/README.md

 make food class > general behavior (can be picked up, can be dropped)

 what are the building block picees, what behaviour they need, how they interact

+take in a sprite file and then canvas can draw it for you in